Publisher: Cardinal Press, LLC

-Artist Hope Ryan dreams of seeing her artwork displayed in top galleries again, but a devastating betrayal left her unable to paint as she once did.
-Instead, she settles for creating unique items for tourists and wedding couples in her hometown.
-Although Hope longs for more, she refuses to venture outside her comfort zone, fearing the heartbreak and disappointment of failing again.
+Hope Ryan dreams of seeing her work displayed in top galleries again, but after a devastating betrayal destroys her career, she spends her days creating unique items for tourists and wedding couples in her hometown of Indigo Bay.
+To keep her heart safe, Hope refuses to venture from her comfort zone, even if she longs for…more.

 Read an Excerpt

 He headed outside, and then through a pair of double glass doors.
 Large vertical painted panels hung on the wall facing him.
 The landscapes with dunes, grass, and the ocean in the background made him feel as if he were standing on the sand, not inside on a hardwood floor.
 Incredible artwork.

 To his left, a blonde stood near the top rung on a ladder.
 Jean shorts showed off long, lean legs.
 Her pink t-shirt inched up at the back, giving a glimpse of smooth, honey-colored skin.
 She stretched on her tiptoes to attach the top of a panel to a clip.

 She swayed, arms sticking out as if trying to balance herself, but the ladder tipped over.
 The woman fell, limbs flailing.

 He stepped forward to break her fall.
 Somehow, she landed in his arms.
 The breath he’d been holding rushed out.

 “I’ve got you.”
 He stayed upright without dropping the gift bag, folder, or keys.
 Then again, he’d spent over half his life making sure he held onto the football no matter who was about to tackle him.

 Catching her was unexpected.
 Not unenjoyable.
 She didn’t weigh much, was soft in the right places, and smelled like strawberries.